top of page

 HUB SKILLS TRAINING

 One of the ways FBC works in the community is by a program for young people with no employment to develop key skills.
 There are computer based training programs in using windows applications, emails and producing CVs.
 Others learn how to repair phones and computers.
 Young people also learn skills by work placements in hairdressing salons and tailoring workshops.
 Others work alongside Motor Mechanics or bricklayers.
-The aim of The Hub is to help school leavers or those who cannot afford secondary education, develop a set of skills to become confident, empowered and self-reliant individuals.
-In doing so, they can contribute to positive change in their families and communities by getting jobs or setting up businesses for themselves.

 IMG-20221104-WA0007_edited.jpg